Table of Contents

 This is a great spot to watch the buzzing wildlife at the water’s edge before heading up the incline where you’ll discover an amazing view over Burncrooks Reservoir and the surrounding hills.

 At the far end of the reservoir is a signpost that points towards the Balloch section of the John Muir Way, but if you don’t fancy that excursion you can just follow the grassy track around the perimeter of the reservoir.

-There’s a water-board building off a small jetty at the far end which is strictly off-limits so skirt around it and you’ll shortly pass a fishing club hut.
+There’s a water-board building off a small jetty at the far end which is strictly off-limits so skirt around it and you’ll shortly pass the Queen Elizabeth Angling Club hut.

 From this point it’s a short and easy walk back through the forest after which you’ll follow the exact same route you initially took from the farm shop car park.